Briar-M-Rose/practice/October/practice_oct_21_2/README.md

 #This project will present a rounded Welcome Card to users at different screen sizes.
-It will use the clamp(), media, apply, and float properties.
+It will use the clamp(), media, and float properties.

+#Removed apply, as this is not a default css feature.